Recovery and Art Therapy

 Whether having art therapy as part of a group, on a one-to-one basis with a trained therapist, or even as an individual at home without any professional guidance, it’s clear that creative pursuits have a key part to play in getting better and learning how to cope with the difficult situations that life presents on an everyday basis.
 By facilitating a means by which complex thoughts and experiences can be put into a physical form then shared and discussed, art can represent a helpful addition to conventional talking therapies and other traditional treatments in recovery.

-Don’t hesitate: if you think you may benefit from art therapy and inpatient treatment in order to help you manage your struggles with mental health issues, an eating disorder, or addiction and help you develop coping mechanisms that are better for you, contact The Meadowglade today to see if we make a good fit.
+Don’t hesitate: if you think you may benefit from art therapy and inpatient treatment in order to help you manage your struggles with mental health issues, an eating disorder, or and help you develop coping mechanisms that are better for you, contact The Meadowglade today to see if we make a good fit.